 Your dishwasher can be used to clean more than just dishes, but before placing other items inside make sure they will not cause any harm to the unit

 If the troubleshooting tips above still don’t fix and issue with your dishwasher, Mr. Appliance can help, with professional repair and maintenance services to ensure peak performance and efficiency.
-Contact us today to schedule an appointment for appliance repair, maintenance, or call us at 888-898-5597to learn more.
+Contact us today to schedule an appointment for appliance repair, maintenance, or call us to learn more.